alexwlchan/ideas-for-inclusive-events/src/_ideas/multilingual-conferences.md

 A lot of conferences in the tech industry are conducted solely in English, even if they're hosted in a country where English isn't the first (or second or third) language.
 This can lock out people whose English isn't good enough to follow a day of conference talks.

-I've never seen this directly (I've yet to go to a conference outside the UK), but you I've heard of people tackling this in at least two ways:
+I've never seen this directly (I've yet to go to a conference outside the UK), but I've heard of people tackling this in at least two ways:

 *   Run talks in multiple languages.
     I've heard of conferences in Germany that have an English track and a German track, and I'm sure it must happen in other countries.

 *   Provide live translation of talks.
-    Similar to diplomatic events, you can hire translators who provide a real-time translation of the talks, which people can listen to in headphones.
+    You can hire translators who provide a real-time translation of the talks, which people can listen to in headphones.
     This almost certainly requires more infrastructure, but it's nice to think about.
+    If you're doing this, you might want to consider [captioning in multiple languages]({{ site.url }}/ideas/live-captioning/) as well.